Planning for the Restart of Clinical Research

-Information regarding the resumption of non COVID-19 clinical research has not been finalized.
-The policies for the restarting of research will be provided by leadership.
-This information will be added to this site when it is available. https://hub.jhu.edu/novel-coronavirus-information/jhu-2020-planning/
+Information regarding the resumption of non COVID-19 clinical research is discussed in a June 7, 2021 Announcement from the Vice Dean for Clinical Investigation.
+The policies for the restarting of research are provided by leadership.
+This information will also be added to this site when it is available. https://hub.jhu.edu/novel-coronavirus-information/jhu-2020-planning/

 Research staff need to review the trainings on HEIC website to see how to don and doff (put on and take off) properly, and how to reuse equipment before replacement is needed. https://intranet.insidehopkinsmedicine.org/heic/_docs/jhm_p3_instructions_handout.pdf, https://www.youtube.com/watch?v=SLb-z-bInl0 and https://intranet.insidehopkinsmedicine.org/heic/_docs/2019-nCoV_universal_masking.pdf

 Teams should consider designating a single, or a few members (depending on their level of research activity) of their staff (rather than all) to be the only ones with patient/participant interaction to preserve PPE supplies. https://intranet.insidehopkinsmedicine.org/heic/_docs/2019-nCoV_conserving_ppe_specific_types.pdf

 The cost of PPE will need to be added to research budgets.

 When “allocation of PPE for research” information becomes available it will be posted here.

 N95 Fit Test- This will take place in Halstead 303 Monday to Friday from 9:30 – 11:00 am and from 2:30 – 4:00 pm